 Fresh from winning its sixth Emmy award, All-Star Orchestra is back for a third season.
 This unique series brings leading musicians from America’s top orchestras together for an unforgettable experience, giving viewers a front row seat to the world’s greatest music.
 Led by internationally renowned conductor Gerard Schwarz, the all-new season of All-Star Orchestra is being broadcast by public television stations nationwide starting in September 2017.
-(Broadcast cities, stations, dates and times will appear here starting in late August, and will continue with regular updates into 2018.)
+(Broadcast cities, stations, dates and times appear here, and will be regularly updated into 2018.)

 Maestro Schwarz’s All-Star Orchestra is comprised of top players from some of the country’s greatest orchestra’s including New York (the New York Philharmonic and the Metropolitan Opera Orchestra), Philadelphia, Los Angeles, Chicago, Boston, Cincinnati, Cleveland, Dallas, Detroit, Florida, Houston, Minnesota, Nashville, New Jersey, Oregon, Pittsburgh, San Francisco, Seattle, St Louis, Utah, Washington D.C., and more.
 Together these musicians perform on one stage under the leadership of Maestro Schwarz, former Music Director of the Royal Liverpool Philharmonic, who led the Seattle Symphony for 26 years and now serves as its Conductor Laureate.
 He is currently Music Director of the Eastern Music Festival, and has recently published an acclaimed memoir, Behind the Baton.